-The Ride for Missing Children, and the mission of the NCMEC–NY/Mohawk Valley office does not happen without the efforts of countless volunteers.
+The Ride for Missing Children, and the mission of the NCMEC/NY office does not happen without the efforts of countless volunteers.

 Want to Volunteer?
 First, evaluate your availability and time constraints.

 We are a traveling restaurant!
-We serve coffee first thing in the morning at the Opening Ceremonies in Oneida, then breakfast at our first School stop, lunch at our lunch stop and have snack and drink stops along the way.
+We serve coffee first thing in the morning at the Opening Ceremony, then have snack and drink stops along the way.
 At all of these stops, we arrive before the Riders to set up, and be ready for their arrival.
 We serve them, and then tear down quickly and head to our next stop to do it again.

 Rider Gear Bags